collective/collective.googleanalytics/README.txt

 	A list of Google Analytics dimensions to return in the query.
 This list can include the special dimension variables date_range_dimension and date_range_sort_dimension.
-For more information on using these dimension, see the section on `Using TAL and TALES in Reports`_.
+For more information on using these dimension, see the section on the `Variable Date Range Plugin`_.

 Query Filters
 	A list of filters to use in the query.
 Filters are defined as strings or